rmrk-team/rmrk-docs/docs/lego5-dao.md

 Being able to turn an NFT into a DAO refers to the ability of RMRK NFTs to be fractionalized for a deposit in [RMRK tokens](https://singular.app/tokens).

-There share tokens can then be used to collectively issue commands to an NFT.
+These share tokens can then be used to collectively issue commands to an NFT.
 This video demonstrates one of the potential use cases:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wMpwGo6wi_0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>